 “Elisa!”
 The man who opened it looked like a poorly shaved bear.
 “Get over here and meet your new friend.”

 “We’re busy!” came the shrill response from somewhere deeper in the house.

-My mother marveled about the woodworking and craftsmanship and asked the age of the venerable structure.
+My mother marveled at the woodworking and craftsmanship and asked the age of the venerable structure.

 “Now, Elisa!” the bear bellowed.
 “I know you’re alone up there.”

 A short, angry sigh, like what circus lions must do before they’re forced onto the stage.
 Then footsteps creaking down the stairs.

 “I’ve got cookies!”
 I supplied hopefully.

 “Elisa spends all day playing by herself,” the bear said.
 “She’s been so lonely since her mother passed.
 Some company will be good for her.”

 I thought about the giggling I heard through the fence, and I didn’t understand how someone could have such a good time on their own.